BeRo1985/pacc/README.md

 # PACC

-PACC (PAscal C Compiler) is an work-in-progress C11-specification-aiming C compiler, which is implemented in Delphi-7-compatible Object Pascal
+PACC (PAscal C Compiler) is an work-in-progress C11-specification-aiming C compiler, which is implemented in Delphi-7-compatible Object Pascal.

+The intermediate representation code architecture design is strongly inspired by [QBE](http://c9x.me/compile/)

 # Requirements